isaevstudio/MLOPS_TS/03.docker+fastapi/README.md

 than those for day 1 and 2, and so on.

-# IMPORTANT

-# Objective (This section will be updated as needed based on the latest version of the app uploaded):
+# 3. Objective (This section will be updated as needed based on the latest version of the app uploaded):
 - integrate fastapi and pydantic
 - dockerize the app
 where, pydantic is used for path validation in this project.
 Without Pydantic, a path error would occur when triggering the endpoint.
 By leveraging Pydantic, we can ensure that all paths are validated before running the project, preventing errors during execution.

-# Steps to Run the Project
+# 4. Steps to Run the Project
 1. Download Necessary Files
 Follow the instructions to download all the required files from Google Drive.
 2. Prepare Raw Data